 Its goals should coincide with the goals for education and the learning experience your school has to offer students.

 It is also a non-static document that should be monitored and reviewed either annually or every few years particularly as the needs of students’ changes along with the developments of technology in society.
+So here is how you can help your school achieve its vision today.

 The Key Elements of a School Vision Statement